• Skip to primary navigation

 More of our family Christmas traditions

 The family Christmas party with my husband’s side of the family.
-(Another tradition we’re going to miss this year!)
+(Another tradition we’re going to miss again this year!)
 The party normally includes lots of extended family and friends and always happens the weekend before Christmas.
 It is always a very busy, but fun, night.

 What’s your favorite holiday tradition?